 + All project work is centralized

 + Ease of collaboration

 + Single remote to handle

 — Accessibility is lower for less experienced git users

 While there are benefits to both of these approaches, my general rule consists of forking in an open source project and branching in a smaller or insular team.
 There is more incentive for keeping the main repository clean and tidy in open source, and less chance of quick-and-dirty collaboration on a branch.
 Conversely, a tech team would benefit from a centralized repository with trackable branches.
 Either way will necessitate strict organization.

 As an open source project, the Accord Project follows the fork workflow model.
 Still, the

-master branches should be kept in sync (guide for syncing), and every feature, bug fix, release, or code change should occur in a different branch.
+main branches should be kept in sync (guide for syncing), and every feature, bug fix, release, or code change should occur in a different branch.
 This will be discussed more in the next section.

 Naming a new branch will be one of the first steps in keeping a consistent tracking system of Issues, pull requests, and git history.
 The important factor here is consistency.

 name: Anything from initials to full name to GitHub username